bulatdavletov/icons-synonyms-AI/Plan.md

 ### AI Integration
 - Using OpenAI GPT-4o API for icon analysis (updated from gpt-4-vision-preview)
-- Structured prompt template focusing on visual appearance and use cases
+- Structured prompt in separate file for better organization
 - JSON response format for easy parsing
 - Error handling for API failures
 - API key stored in separate gitignored file